-You can use utility smbclient (part of samba server) to send a message to windows system from FreeBSD (or even from Linux/Solaris/UNIX OS).
+You can use a utility called smbclient (part of samba server) to send a message to windows system from FreeBSD or from Linux/Solaris/UNIX OS.
 This command lets you send messages to windows workstations, display browse lists, and connect to SMB shares.
-Genral syntax of to send a message is as follows:
+The syntax is as follows to send message:

 smbclient -M <WINDOW-SYSTEM-NAME> <<EOF